agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 An STM designed and executed a DP routine based on the BF method [here](http://pradeep90.github.io/ben-franklin-practice.html#fnref2).
 In my case (according to the mission), I would need to get into designing DP for "expressing an idea clearly and systematically".
-To emulate Benji's method, some superior work (in my opinion) is to be used that "expresses an idea clearly and systematically".
-You then need to make minimal notes on meaning conveyed a few sentences at a time, rewrite them in own words, and when done compare with the original.
+To emulate Benji's method, some superior work (imho) is to be used that "expresses an idea clearly and systematically".
+So you find the superior work.
+You then need to make minimal notes on meaning conveyed a few sentences at a time, rewrite them in your own words, and when done compare with the original.
 Observe how you and the author of the superior work fare against a set of output dimensions.
 Hitting 10k balls and not clearly understanding how to compare each hit is useless.
 How do you compare?
 On what output dimensions do you compare?
-That is the precise question that will provide feedback, like when you are under the hogainagal waterfall, instant and harsh.
+That is the precise question that will provide feedback, like when you are under the Hogainagal waterfall, instant and harsh.
 The blog written by an STM, captures this very well and we will use that as our blueprint to design our DP.

 ---